July 8

 Proverbs 18:20-21

 It’s not just allegorical, it’s actual.
 Our words are seeds sown in the soil of the soul.
 If we speak good seeds, we’ll be blessed and others will as well.
-It’ll produce good fruit for a good life.
-But if we plant bad seed, poison, un-loving, things that are untrue, it’s a diet of death.
+They will produce good fruit for a good life.
+But if we plant bad seeds, poison, un-loving, things that are untrue, it’s a diet of death.

 If you have any questions or comments on today’s reading, or you’d like to share something the Lord showed you, feel free to leave a reply below.
-I’d love to hear from you as we grow forward in 2021.
+I’d love to hear from you!

 Leave a Reply